AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_spoke_gateway.html.markdown

 * `ha_subnet` - (Optional) HA Subnet.
 Required for enabling HA for AWS/ARM gateways.
 Setting to empty/unset will disable HA.
 Setting to a valid subnet will create an HA gateway on the subnet.
 Example: "10.12.0.0/24".
 * `ha_zone` - (Optional) HA Zone.
 Required for enabling HA for GCP gateway.
 Setting to empty/unset will disable HA.
 Setting to a valid zone will create an HA gateway in the zone.
 Example: "us-west1-c".
 * `ha_gw_size` - (Optional) HA Gateway Size.
 Mandatory if HA is enabled (ha_subnet is set).
 Example: "t2.micro".
-* `enable_nat` - (Optional) Specify whether enabling NAT feature on the gateway or not.
-(Please disable AWS NAT instance before enabling this feature.)
+* `enable_snat` - (Optional) Specify whether enabling Source NAT feature on the gateway or not.
+Please disable AWS NAT instance before enabling this feature.
 Supported values: true, false.
 * `single_az_ha` (Optional) Set to true if this feature is desired.
 Supported values: true, false.
 * `transit_gw` - (Optional) Specify the transit Gateway.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only AWS, cloud_type is "1", is supported.
 Example: ["key1:value1", "key002:value002"].